Forty Niner (horse): Stud record

 Retired to stud duty after the 1988 racing season, Forty Niner notably sired Distorted Humor, Coronado's Quest, Ecton Park, and Belmont Stakes winner Editor's Note.
 He also sired a half thoroughbred half Paint horse, Fifty.
 Fifty is a world class Performance horse shown with Dubin farms and currently Sinclair Performance Horses.
 Forty Niner is also the grandsire of Sharp Humor, 2003 Kentucky Derby winner Funny Cide, and Japan's Admire Moon.
 He is the great-grandsire, through Distorted Humor, of 2012 Kentucky Derby winner I'll Have Another.

 He was leading freshman sire in 1992 and third leading sire by U.S. earnings in 1996.
 His son End Sweep gained leading freshman sire honors in 1998.
 In 2009, grandson Twin Sparks set a new world record for six furlongs on dirt.

 Forty Niner was sent to Japan in 1995 and stood at the Shizunai Stallion Station, where he was pensioned in 2007.
 The most successful of his Japanese offspring included Meiner Select (JBC Sprint), Utopia (Mile Championship Nambu Hai) and Admire Hope (Zen-Nippon Nisai Yushun).
-He died in Japan on 18 May 2020 due to the infirmities of old age, having reached the age of 35.
+He died in Japan on 18 May 2020 due to the infirmities of old age, one week after his 35th birthday.